pactumjs/pactum/docs/api-testing.md

 #### Headers

 Use `withHeader` or `withHeaders` methods to pass headers to the request.
-We are allowed to call the `header` methods multiple times fo the same request.
+We are allowed to call the `header` methods multiple times to the same request.

 ```javascript
 it('get all comments', async () => {